 An online community is a group of people with a common interest who primarily interact through the internet.

-There is no doubt that the customer is the most focal point of a business.
-That’s why having regular and consistent customers is the key to growing your business.
+There is no doubt that the customer is the focal point of a business.
+That’s why regular and consistent customers are vital to growing your business.

 5% improvement in customer retention increases sales by about 30%-90%.